Shotbow/fudawiki-files/hanafuda/games/hachi.md

 **Hachi** [八, はち *hachi*, lit.
 "Eight"] is a [hanafuda](/en/hanafuda) [game](/en/hanafuda/games) for two players loosely based on [Hana Awase](/en/hanafuda/games/hana-awase), but with several unique characteristics, most notably its capture mechanic.
 In it, cards do not generally capture within their own [suit](/en/hanafuda/suits) as in other games of the genre, but rather may capture from a specific set of suits.
 Based on the similarity between their yaku inventories, it is likely related to the game [Kekoro](/en/hanafuda/games/kekoro).
 # Setup
 Game setup involves choosing a dealer [親 - おや, oya], shuffling the deck, and distributing the initial cards.
 Players may also wish at this time to set the duration of the game, whether it be to a number of rounds, points, or victories.
+A common option is for the first player to win two consecutive rounds by a margin of 20 points or more to win the overall game.
 ## Choosing the Dealer
 Choose the initial dealer as seen fit; a typical method in hanafuda games is to shuffle the deck and have both players draw one card each.
 The player who drew a suit for the earliest month becomes the dealer.
 If both players drew from the same suit, the player drawing the higher point card becomes the dealer.
 In cases where there is a tie, this process can be repeated.

+In subsequent games, the winner of the previous round becomes the new dealer.
+## Distributing the Cards
 > ![6field7hand_setup.png](/hanafuda/6field7hand_setup.png =500x) {.is-success}

 # Gameplay